Sanjay Gangwani: Social and charitable causes

 Dr. Sanjay Gangwani is an active member of SOS Children's Villages and UNICEF.
 He believes in giving back to the society.
 His father was a very active social worker in Pakistan who has served as the president Rotary Club, president (IEP - Foundation), district governor Lions Clubs International, governor Rotary International District 3271, president of Friends Association, president of Pakistan Minority Wing, and president NED Old Boys Association.
 Following his fathers dream, Dr.Sanjay has been organizing free medical camps and seminars for the poor and needy in Pakistan.
 He has organized several medical camps and seminars in Karachi along with Arif Alvi.
 They both have helped in organizing camps which focuses on "Eye" emergencies in the undeveloped and rural areas of Sindh, so far they have helped more than 200 eye patients with major eye surgeries for free and recently started the campaign to create awareness for heart ailments.
 Since, Dr. Gangwani is a certified cardiologist he has been working to organize camps and seminars for patients with heart ailments and related problems.
-Dr. Sanjay Gangwani is an active member of Pakistan Hindu Council and Pakistan Hindu Panchayat both the organizations were founded by his father.
+Dr. Sanjay Gangwani is an active member of Pakistan Hindu Council and Pakistan Hindu Panchayat both the organizations were founded by his father (M. P. Gangwani).
 Also, he is an avid supporter of Edhi Foundation, and Saylani Welfare Trust.
 He is also serving as a Director of International Affairs at Rotary Club.